litestar-org/litestar/docs/usage/dto/1-abstract-dto.rst

        data: List[T]

 Now, create a DTO for your data object and configure it using ``DTOConfig``.
-In this example, we're excluding ``password`` and ``created_at`` from the final output.
+In this example, we are excluding ``password`` and ``created_at`` from the final output.

 .. code-block:: python